nathanbrittin/PASS-CLI/README.md

-# MS Similarity Tool
+# SpectraMap-CLI

-A cross-platform command-line tool for untargeted mass spectrometry data similarity analysis.
-This tool performs similarity comparisons between all collected spectra in a single MS run and outputs the results as a CSV similarity matrix.
+SpectraMap-CLI is a lightweight cross-platform Rust-based command-line tool for untargeted mass spectrometry data spectral similarity analysis.
+This tool performs similarity comparisons between all collected spectra in a single MS run and outputs the results as a CSV, TSV, and JSON similarity matrix.

 ## Features